 Ministerial and Parliamentary Services provides each Senator and Member with a detailed monthly management report of expenditure on entitlements paid for by Ministerial and Parliamentary Services on his or her behalf during the previous month.

 Senators and Members are encouraged to check the accuracy of each monthly management report as it is received and advise Ministerial and Parliamentary Services immediately of any entries requiring amendment as this will ensure entitlements are accounted for accurately.

 Ministerial and Parliamentary Services also prepares a six-monthly report on Parliamentarians’ expenditure on entitlements paid for by the Department of Finance.
-This report is published on the Finance website .
-Prior to publishing, Senators and Members are requested to check the details in the report and certify that their use of entitlements has been in accordance with the use provisions legislated for each respective entitlement.
+Prior to publishing the report on the Parliamentarians’ Entitlements Reporting page of the Finance website, Senators and Members are requested to check the details in the report and certify that their use of entitlements has been in accordance with the use provisions legislated for each respective entitlement.

 From time to time, requests under the Freedom of Information Act 1982 are made to the Department of Finance in relation to matters administered by Ministerial and Parliamentary Services, and in particular, for documents relating to an individual Senator or Member’s entitlements.
 Where the disclosure of personal information relating to an entitlement may be unreasonable, the decision maker formally consults with the relevant Senator or Member in writing to see if he or she has any concerns about the potential release of the information.
 The views of the Senator or Member are taken into account by the decision maker when determining whether to release the documents requested.
 However, the decision maker is not bound by the views of the Senator or Member.